-Fermented soybean paste (a.k.a. yellow bean paste) – it is an alternative to shrimp paste.
+- Fermented soybean paste (a.k.a. yellow bean paste) – it is an alternative to shrimp paste.
 It adds a rich, salty, complex flavour!
 If you don’t have this, you could use white miso paste instead.

 - Khao Soi curry paste – as made above.
-Or roughly 2 tbsp of a shop-bought paste – the amount to use will vary by brand, so start there and add more according to the instructions and how it tastes.
+Or roughly 2 tablespoon of a shop-bought paste – the amount to use will vary by brand, so start there and add more according to the instructions and how it tastes.